pytorch/rfcs/RFC-0022-Torchelastic-soft-restarts.md

-# torchelastic soft restarts - Enabling training without hard worker restarts
+# torchelastic soft restarts - Enabling training without restarting the world

 This RFC proposes a new restart policy to the `torch.distributed.elastic` package.
 We use `torch.distributed.run`, torchelastic and TE interchangeably in this document.